 \section{Universal scaling in case C}

-We focus on the scaling behavior in case C. First we consider its linear limit, for which the correlation functions can be calculated {\em exactly}.
-The linearised equations for the normal modes have the generic forms
+We focus on the scaling behavior in case C and systematically study the equations of motion.
+First we consider its linear limit, for which the correlation functions can be calculated {\em exactly}.
+The linearized equations for the normal modes have the generic forms

 Both Eqs.~(\ref{lineq1}) and (\ref{lineq2}) have underdamped kinematic waves.
 Since these equations are mutually decoupled, these waves can be removed in {\em both} Eqs.~(\ref{lineq1}) and (\ref{lineq2}) by going to the respective comoving frames.
 In the respective comoving frames, the correlation functions of $h_1$ and $h_2$ in the Fourier space then read